ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

         1. Start the service "MySQL57" in services.

 - **upgrade** Update the Common Calibration directory.
-    1. Do a git status to find out if files have been added or changed (if they have querry why this is and take appropriate action)
+    1. Do a git status to find out if files have been added or changed (if they have query why this is and take appropriate action)
     1. Git pull the latest version onto the system (if any file changes make a note so it can be sent to the instrument scientists so they know things have been changed)

 - **install** If you are using any serial devices with the system, don't forget to check that nport is installed, and configure the COM settings as standard (moxa 1 starts at COM5, moxa 2 at COM21, etc.)

 - **install** Check that git is installed on the PC.
-If not, download the latest version from the Git web-site (https://git-scm.com/download/win) and install it.
+If not, download the latest version from the Git website (https://git-scm.com/download/win) and install it.

 - **install** Check that the LabVIEW modules are installed in `C:\labview modules`.
 If the LabVIEW modules are not installed you can proceed, but there some extra steps you need to perform (see below)